Who Should Eat Low Oxalate Bread?

 - 2 tablespoons sunflower seeds

-- In a large bowl, combine water, yeast and 1 cup whole wheat flour.
+- In a large bowl, combine water, sugar, yeast and 1 cup whole wheat flour.
 Let rest for a few minutes, until bubbles start to form.
 Add remaining 1/2 cup whole wheat flour, salt and oil.

 - Add 1 cup white flour.
 Mix with a spatula.
 Pour dough onto floured surface and sprinkle remaining 1/2 cup white flour, oatmeal and sunflower seeds over dough.
 Knead for 5 minutes, until all the flour, oatmeal & seeds are incorporated and the dough is elastic.